jaygrim-new/Data---Design---Leadership/README.md

 - Video uses the **`<video>`** tag with a locally hosted MP4

 ## Local preview
-Open `index.html` in your browser
-—or— use VS Code “Live Server”.
+Open `index.html` in your browser or use VS Code “Live Server”.